cladiom/munich-scripts/README.md

 Copy and paste the relate \*.plist file into ~/Library/LaunchAgents/

-Open the \*.sh file and edit the Program path to your earlier created folder/\*.sh.
+Open the \*.plist file and edit the Program path to your earlier created folder/\*.sh.

 In the Terminal first enable your file to be accessed: e.g.: chmod u+x /Users/cladiomartins/Scripts/passport_status.sh